Dora van der Meiden-Coolsma

 As the daughter, wife, and sister of Dutch Reformed ministers, and the granddaughter of the missionary Sierk Coolsma, most of her fiction was on Christian topics.
-Some books were set in Suriname where she had lived during the years 1951–1955.
+Some books were set in Suriname where she had lived from 195 to 1955.
 From Suriname, she wrote columns for the daily newspapers Nieuwsblad van het Noorden and the Nieuwe Rotterdamsche Courant.
+Later, she wrote a series of articles for the Dutch women's magazine De Vrouw en haar Huis.